exasol/saas-api-python/doc/developer_guide/developer_guide.md

 poetry run nox -s prepare-release -- -- <version>
 ```

+#### Scenario a) Prepare a Release from Branch `main`

+Note that this scenario requires all your changes to be merged to branch `main` and no uncommited changes to be present in your local file tree.

 Nox session `prepare-release` will
 * Create a branch, e.g. `prepare-release/1.2.3` starting from `main`
+* Checkout this new branch
 * Update the version in files `pyproject.toml` and `version.py`
 * Update changes documentation
   * Rename file `doc/unreleased.md` to `doc/changes_<version>.md` and add the current date as date of the release